American Bobtail Cat: Characteristics, Personality, and Breed Information

 How long do American Bobtail cats live?

-The average life span for an American Bobtail cat is 11 to 15+ years.
+The Average lifespan for American Bobtail is 12-15 years.

 Do American Bobtail cats shed?